 Note: The advice provided in this post is intended for informational purposes and does not constitute medical advice regarding pets.
 For an accurate diagnosis of your pet's condition, please make an appointment with your vet.

 Is it time for your pup's annual dental cleaning?
-Contact Monroe Veterinary Clinic to book an appointment to get your dog's mouth as clean as it should be!
+Contact Monroe Veterinary Clinic to book the appointment to get your dog's mouth as clean as it should be!